Crikvenica seafront promenade and beach on the Kvarner Riviera

 Church of the Assumption

-The parish church adjacent to the old monastery complex is a serene example of Baroque architecture.
+The parish church beside the old monastery complex is a serene example of Baroque architecture.
 Its bell tower is one of the town's most recognisable landmarks, visible from across the bay.

 The Seafront Promenade

 The waterfront is the social heart of Crikvenica.
-Lined with palm trees, cafés and restaurants, it invites a leisurely passeggiata at any time of day.
-The early-20th-century villas and hotels along the shore are a reminder of the town's grand Riviera past.
+Lined with palm trees, cafes and restaurants, it invites an unhurried walk at any time of day, with early-20th-century villas and hotels recalling the town's grand Riviera past.

-Crikvenica is one of the few towns on the Kvarner coast with a genuine sandy beach — a rare and prized feature that keeps families returning year after year.
+Crikvenica is one of the few towns on the Kvarner coast with a genuine sandy beach, a rare feature that keeps families returning year after year.

 Crni Molo Beach

-The most popular beach in town, Crni Molo stretches along the southern waterfront and offers calm, shallow waters ideal for families with young children.
-Sun-lounger rentals, showers and nearby cafés make it a comfortable full-day destination.
+The most popular beach in town stretches along the southern waterfront and offers calm, shallow water ideal for families with young children.
+Sun-lounger rentals, showers and nearby cafes make it a comfortable full-day choice.

-The central town beach sits right in front of the promenade, making it perfect for those who want easy access to restaurants and shops.
-The water is clean and clear, and the backdrop of Riviera architecture adds a nostalgic charm.
+The central town beach sits right in front of the promenade, useful for visitors who want restaurants and shops close at hand.
+Clear water and Riviera architecture give the setting a nostalgic charm.

 The Riviera Promenade Walk

-A leisurely coastal path runs the full length of Crikvenica's seafront and connects to neighbouring Selce, passing through pine shade, small bays and lookout points with views across the Kvarner Gulf towards the island of Krk.
+A leisurely coastal path runs along Crikvenica's seafront and continues towards neighbouring Selce, passing pine shade, small bays and viewpoints over the Kvarner Gulf towards Krk.

 Beyond the Beach

-The green hills and valleys behind Crikvenica offer hiking, cycling and a slower pace of life away from the coast.
+The green hills and valleys behind Crikvenica offer hiking, cycling and a slower pace away from the coast.

 Vinodol Valley near Crikvenica with green hills and traditional villages